 Fortunately, there are a few things you can do to limit some of the side effects when using a self-tanner.

-For your face, a vitamin C serum with L-ascorbic acid and vitamin E will be the most effective way to combat free radicals.
+Chances are, you’re already using an antioxidant treatment on your face.
 SkinCeuticals C E Ferulic is the gold standard, but Timeless and Paula’s Choice have similar, less expensive formulas.
-If you can’t tolerate L-ascorbic acid, try a niacinamide (B3) serum.
-I recommend Paula’s Choice, The Inkey List and Sobel Skin Rx.
+If you can’t tolerate L-ascorbic acid, try a niacinamide (vitamin B3) serum.
+I recommend Allies of Skin, Paula’s Choice and The Inkey List.

 An antioxidant supplement may also help to neutralize the free radicals generated by using self-tanner.
 My top pick would be vitamin E, one of the safest and most beneficial antioxidants to take orally.
-I look for brands with as few excipients as possible, like Life Extension and A.C.
-Grace.
+I look for brands with as few excipients as possible, like Life Extension Super Vitamin E and A.C.
+Grace Unique E.

 You can easily minimize your risk if you save self-tanner for special occasions only, not every day.

 There’s one more way you can avoid the harmful effects of self-tanner—and that’s by switching to a wash-off bronzing product instead.